aacrey/Asteroids/README.md

 # Asteroids
-Arcade asteroids game written in C++, using SDL
+Arcade asteroids game written in C++, using SDL.

+This project is still in progress and far from ready.
+I will continue working on it as I have time.

 ## Prerequisites